 There was no chance, with land prices and ownership patterns being as they are in the UK, that I could afford to do any of this there.
 So I came here instead.

 I grew up on the fringes of a small market town in southern England (now a soulless suburban sprawl) at a time when things like growing all our own fruit and vegetables, keeping chickens, wasting nothing, and living in a house without central heating on which we did all our own maintenance was a perfectly ‘normal’ and natural way to live.
 Nobody thought twice about it.

-I studied biology at university in the 1970s, but didn’t finish.
+I studied biology and ecology at university in the 1970s, but didn’t finish.
 Something essential was missing.
-I had no sense of what it was at the time, only that being directed away from the big picture into ever more narrow academic specialisation felt instintively wrong and the subject had lost its ‘juice’.
+I had no sense of what it was at the time, only that being directed away from the big picture into ever more narrow academic specialisation felt instinctively wrong and the subject had lost its ‘juice’.
 How could something so lifeless successfully model life?

 The move from Scotland in 2010 to take on this quinta full time involved stripping much of that lifetime’s questing, experience and discovery down to an ever more simple and practical conception of life.
 At the end of the day, even the most comprehensive Theory of Everything can only ever hope to sketch the barest outline of a reflection.
 Not of what’s ‘out there’, but the nature of what it is to be human, simply because all we ‘know’ is filtered through the subjective experience of life in human form.
 I think ultimately the greatest thing we can ever learn is just how to get out of our own way.

 I love to work with my hands as much as my head.
 I love to bury my hands deep in the soil and nurture the life in it.
 I love to work with rocks, stones and wood to realise the forms they want to express themselves in, whether it’s a building or a sculpture.
 I love to sit with friends round a table with a good meal and a glass of wine and put the world to rights.
 I love to sing …